eriksank/eventemitter4/README.md

 In my opinion, _underscore.js_ is better termed an implementation of _set algebra_.
 It pretty much does the same as SQL, but then just on one table in memory.
 The main difference between _underscore.js_ and SQL, is that _underscore.js_ does not implement functions for dealing with the [cartesian product](http://en.wikipedia.org/wiki/Cartesian_product), that is, _joining_ multiple sets.

 The use of _set algebra_ often turns functions that deal with tree data structures into one-liners.
-Since _EventEmitter4_ only deals with trees of maximum two levels -- which is a relatively simple data structure -- the use of set algebra is results in surprisingly short functions.
+Since _EventEmitter4_ only deals with trees of maximum two levels -- which is a relatively simple data structure -- the use of set algebra results in surprisingly short functions.
 These functions are at the same time much easier to read.

-It also means that you can easily put _console.log()_ statements in the module's source code, if you ever needed it.
+It also means that you can easily put _console.log()_ statements in the module's source code, if you ever need it.
 Furthermore, this also means that it is much easier for other people to help fixing bugs or offer pull requests.

 <a name="concerningperformance"></a>